FlashSQL/OpenSSD_sector-level-mapping/README.md

-What this project for
+# What this project for

-1. this project is for sector level mapping FTL
+## 1. this project is for sector level mapping FTL

-2. modified ...
+## 2. modified ...
 	modified read / write operation to sector level

-How to build and run Jasmine
+# How to build and run Jasmine

+## 1. Compile the firmware
 1.1 Compile the firmware using GNU tools

 	Your PC should have gcc installed.
 Jasmine has been built and tested with